SeedTactics/fms-insight/docs/material-tracking.md

 - It is straightforward to accommodate all sorts of material tasks both inside and outside of automation.
 For example, if a part must be quarantined as potential scrap, its sticky note can be set on the side of the whiteboard.
 Once examined, if the part is determined to be scrap the sticky note can be thrown in the trash can.
-If the part needs some remachining, the sticky note can be added back onto the whiteboard once the remachining has completed and the part is ready for the remainder of the process.
+If the part needs some re-machining, the sticky note can be added back onto the whiteboard once the re-machining has completed and the part is ready for the remainder of the process.

 - By using a metaphor of physical sticky notes, the design provides an intuitive understanding for users.